Mapping high-performance RNNs to in-memory neuromorphic chips: Motivation for the use of the sigma-delta neuron model

-\paragraph{Coding mechanism} A neuron in deep learning has one primary function - the non-linear transformation of its input.
+A neuron in deep learning has one primary function - the non-linear transformation of its input.
 However, a biological neuron and its neuromorphic counterpart have the added job of encoding information in spike trains.
 The most popular model for this encoding mechanism is rate coding, where the neuron fires at a rate proportional to the incoming signal.
 This mechanism is not efficient for transmitting high-resolution data.
 For example, to transmit a signal at 8-bit resolution, it will require O(256) spikes for each sample.
-An improvement to this coding mechanism is the adaptive integrate and fire model~\cite{brette2005adaptive}, which can be interpreted as an asynchronous delta-sigma ($\Delta\Sigma$) loop~\cite{yoon2016lif,bohte2012efficient, nair19sd}.
-The $\Delta\Sigma$ mechanism is more efficient in its use of spike trains~\cite{nair19sd}.
-Other time coding schemes have been proposed in literature~\cite{rueckauer2017conversion, gerstner2002spiking}.
-However, the advantage of the $\Delta\Sigma$ interpretation is that leads to highly power-efficient circuit implementations~\cite{nair19sd}.
-It allows us to treat the neuron state as an analogue variable and ignoring the specific timing details of the encoding spike trains~\cite{nair19sd}.
-This is very useful because state-dependencey, noise and device mismatch cause each neuron to generate spikes at different times for the same input.
-The $\Delta\Sigma$ loop ensures that they all represent the same signal with the same accuracy~\cite{nair19sd}.
-This enables the network designer to only look at the internal state of the neuron when optimizing the network weights for an SNN. \emph{This abstraction is a key enabler for this paper as simulating and training mismatch-prone SNNs is computationally much more expensive than ANNs.} \paragraph{Biological neural networks are low pass filtering} Activation functions used in all neural networks sum incoming signals weighted by the synaptic weights and apply a non-linearity.
-However, ANNs assume that when the input changes, the internal state of the neuron or dendrites can also change immediately to reflect the new input.
-This behaviour ignores the fact that biological neuronal channels are low-pass filters~\cite{gerstner2002spiking}.
-Modelling the inertial or low-pass filtering property is essential to implement and study recurrent neural networks in any neuromorphic system as the transitional dynamics deviate completely in its absence.
-We argue that not only is this modelling essential, it is also a useful constraint to impose on RNNs.
+An improvement to this coding mechanism is the\ac{ADEX} model~\citep{Brette_Gerstner05}, which can be interpreted as an asynchronous delta-sigma ($\Delta\Sigma$) loop~\citep{Yoon16,Bohte12, Nair_Indiveri19}.
+The $\Delta\Sigma$ mechanism is a time-coding model that is more efficient in its use of spike trains~\citep{Nair_Indiveri19} than rate-coding models.
+Other time-coding schemes have also been proposed in literature~\citep{Rueckauer_etal17, Gerstner_Kistler02}.
+However, the advantage of the $\Delta\Sigma$ interpretation is that it leads to highly power-efficient circuit implementations~\citep{Nair_Indiveri19} that is tolerant to mismatch and noise effects.
+Furthermore, the model allows us to treat the neuron state as an analogue variable and ignoring the specific timing details of the encoding spike trains~\citep{Nair_Indiveri19}.
+The independence from the monitoring precise spike-times is beneficial because state-dependency, noise and device mismatch cause different neurons to generate spikes at different times for the same input.
+Modelling it is computationally expensive.
+The $\Delta\Sigma$ feedback loop ensures that they all represent the same signal with the same accuracy in spite of their differences~\citep{Nair_Indiveri19}.
+This abstraction enables the network designer to only look at the internal state of the neuron when optimizing the network weights for an \ac{SNN}.
+It is a crucial enabler for this paper as simulating and training mismatch-prone \acp{SNN} is computationally much more expensive than \acp{ANN}.